utdemir/distributed-dataset/README.md

 ### distributed-dataset

-* Control.Distributed.Dataset

-This module provides a `Dataset` type which lets you express transformations on a distributed multiset.
+This package provides a `Dataset` type which lets you express and execute transformations on a distributed multiset.
 Its API is highly inspired by Apache Spark.

-It uses pluggable `ShuffleStore`'s for storing intermediate compuation results.
-See 'distributed-dataset-aws' for an implementation using S3.
+It uses pluggable `Backend`s for spawning executors and `ShuffleStore`s for exchanging information.
+See 'distributed-dataset-aws' for an implementation using AWS Lambda and S3.

-* Control.Distributed.Fork

-This module contains a `fork` function which lets you run arbitrary IO actions on remote machines; leveraging [StaticPointers language extension](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#static-pointers) and [distributed-closure library](https://hackage.haskell.org/package/distributed-closure).

-This module is useful when your task is [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel):
+It also exposes a more primitive `Control.Distributed.Fork` module which lets you run `IO` actions remotely.
+It is especially useful when your task is [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel).

-* Load test an application by sending thousands of HTTP requests.
-* Run different iterations of a simulation in parallel.
-* Generate thumbnails for a set of images.

-It uses pluggable `Backend`s for spawning executors.
-See 'distributed-dataset-aws' for an implementation using AWS Lambda .

 ### distributed-dataset-aws

-This package provides backends for 'distributed-dataset' to run using AWS services.
+This package provides a backend for 'distributed-dataset' using AWS services.
 Currently it supports running functions on AWS Lambda and using an S3 bucket as a shuffle store.

 ### distributed-dataset-opendatasets